Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. The second halal products fair was held in Manila, Philippines

-With a new potential market for halal products, the Philippine halal products fair - Hala Expo Philippines - was held for the first time, from November 14 to 16, 2024, at the World Trade Center, Manila, Philippines.
-The event brought opportunities for halal industry suppliers and buyers not only in the Philippines but also the global halal community.
+With a new potential market for halal products, the Philippine halal products expo - Hala Expo Philippines - was held for the first time, from November 14 to 16, 2024, at the World Trade Center, Manila, Philippines.
+The event brought opportunities for product suppliers and buyers in the halal industry not only in the Philippines but also the global halal community.

-Continuing the success from last year, the Halal Expo Philippines 2025 will be held from November 13 to 15, 2025 at the World Trade Center, Manila, Philippines.
+Continuing the success from last year, the Halal Products Fair – Halal Expo Philippines 2025 – will be held from November 13 to 15, 2025 at the World Trade Center, Manila, Philippines.

 Main activities within the framework of the event include:

-3. Halal food cooking demonstration: An opportunity for chefs to demonstrate the preparation of halal dishes and viewers to experience tasting halal dishes.
+3. Halal food cooking demonstration: This is an opportunity for chefs to demonstrate the preparation of halal dishes and viewers can experience tasting halal dishes.

 4. Fashion Show: A place to showcase current and upcoming fashion trends for the Philippine and world markets.